ncatlab/nlab-content/pages/1/7/9/6/6971/content.md

 In order to show that, in an arbitrary [[context]] $\Gamma$, $0 \equiv 1$ in $\mathbb{N}$, we need to determine whether the empty type is a [[pointed type]] in $\Gamma$, which is undecidable in general.
 \end{proof}

+## Justification

+Extensional type theory is justified by the [[ meaning explanation | meaning explanations ]] of type theory.
+To see this, it suffices to notice that the equality reflection rule is validated by the meaning explanations.
+For more on this, see [Dybjer 2012](#Dybjer12), \S11.2.7 and [Bentzen 2024](#Bentzen24), \S3.2.

 ## Related concepts

 * [[axiom K]], [[axiom UIP]]